 Here we aim to answer a common question: why are my pipes rattling?

 A water hammer is when water is traveling through a pipe, then comes to an abrupt stop due a closed valve and has nowhere else to go.
 The water hits against this and creates a very loud bang, loud enough to be heard through the whole of the house.
-It is known as water hammer since the water is beating against the closed valve and can potentially cause damage to connections and joints on the pipe.
+It is known as a water hammer since the water is beating against the closed valve and can potentially cause damage to connections and joints on the pipe.

 How to resolve it: Most household plumbing systems will have air chambers; an air chamber is a vertical pipe within the cavity of the wall.
 They can be located in any area where water is turned on and off, but are often in areas where appliances such as the dishwasher are.
 This is because appliances like this have electric shut-off valves that close quickly.
 Air chambers stop the water from hammering against the closed valve as they act as a cushion.
 Without an air chamber, the water would bang against the valve that had just closed.